Skip to content

 Let teams plan their small celebrations within a budget.
 This builds ownership, makes it personal.
 The key: make people feel seen and valued as individuals, not just cogs.
 It’s about showing you notice them as people, not just employees.
 Let them feel appreciated for who they are.
 Make celebrations meaningful, not just routine.
 Acknowledge their presence and their individuality.

-10. Organize Virtual Team Building Activities
+10. Organise Virtual Team Building Activities

 Remote work needs intentional connection.
 Skip forced icebreakers, awkward virtual happy hours.
-Try engaging virtual escape rooms that require teamwork, online trivia on shared interests, and collaborative virtual art.
+Try engaging in virtual escape rooms that require teamwork, online trivia on shared interests, and collaborative virtual art.

 Focus on activities with a clear point: better communication, problem-solving, shared fun.
 The goal: bridge the distance, build real camaraderie among remote folks.
 Make it engaging, not draining.
 It’s about creating shared experiences despite the distance.
 Let people connect on a human level, not just a professional one.
 Make it interactive and enjoyable, not just another meeting.
 Build virtual bonds that feel real.